gnascimento/lgtm-stack/README.md

 The OpenTelemetry Collector automatically routes data to the appropriate backend based on the data type and port.
 Here's how to use it:

 For logs:
-Point your log shippers or applications to `http://otel-collector:3100`.
-The collector forwards everything to Loki.
+Point your log shippers or applications using Loki library to `http://otel-collector:3100`.

 For traces and metrics:
 Configure your OpenTelemetry SDK to use either: